 “Go back to the world of DVDs,” he said.
 “When you saw a show, the only chance then to watch it again was months later when the DVD came out, if indeed it came out.
 And that was the BBC saying, look there’s a secondary market, you pay for content after we’ve shown it. this is just a modern day version of that, and an even better version of that, because it used to be infuriating when you saw a programme on the TV and you couldn’t get a hold of it on DVD.
 Now we put all the content that our license fee payers put in, it’ll be there on iPlayer for a year.”

-Will BBC and ITV shows be removed from Netflix and other streaming services?
+Will BBC and ITV shows be removed from streaming services?

 Yes, for the most part.
 BritBox will “bring home iconic shows such as Gavin & Stacey, Victoria, Happy Valley, Broadchurch, Les Miserables, The Office and Benidorm, which will be on the service at launch or come onto the service shortly after when licences with other SVODs end,” according to a release from the BBC and ITV.